FriedbergLab/GOThresher/README.md

 ## GOThresher usage

-A Glossary and a more expanded explantioan for some of the command line options is available in the [Manual](manual.md)
+A glossary and a more expanded explanation for some of the command line options are available in the [Manual](manual.md)

 ```
 usage: gothresher [-h] [--prefix PREFIX] [--cutoff_prot CUTOFF_PROT]